AlexButuc/Software-Engineering/README.md

    ```
    pip install flask requests
    ```
-3. Set up your API keys:
+3. Set up your API keys in the config.py (left in for purpose of assignment, usually would not be there as it is not best practice.):
    - JCDecaux API key
    - OpenWeather API key
    - Google Maps API key